-Start Dates: Placements are available throughout the summer months, between June and October
+Start Dates: Placements are available throughout the summer months, from May to October

-- Work and study aboard a sailboat cruising the Mediterranean, searching for marine life, conducting research, whilst attending onboard seminars from seasoned scientists
+- Work and study aboard a sailboat cruising the Mediterranean, exploring marine life, researching while attending onboard lectures from seasoned scientists

-- Keywords: marine biology, environmental conservation, cetology research, seminars
+- Keywords: marine biology, environmental conservation, cetology research, field-courses

-For those wishing to jumpstart or further a career in marine biology, or for more casual conservationists keen to enjoy Italy’s ‘dolce vita’ while contributing to important ecological research, this one week Marine Biology Course on the Italian island of Ischia is for you.
-You will specifically investigate declining dolphin populations in the Italian Mediterranean with a local NGO, living aboard a historical cutter ship of 18 m and contributing to ongoing academic research and conservation initiatives.
+For those wishing to jumpstart or further a career in marine biology, or for more casual conservationists keen to enjoy Italy’s ‘dolce vita’ while contributing to ecological research, this one-week Marine Biology Course on the Italian island of Ischia is for you.
+You will specifically investigate declining cetacean populations in the Italian Mediterranean with a local non-profit, living aboard a historical cutter ship of 18 m and contributing to ongoing academic research and conservation initiatives.

-You will leave every day to sail, according to the project and weather conditions.
-Your duties onboard consist of helping researchers monitoring dolphins.
-Dolphin behaviour is recorded together with geographic position, group size, group composition, group formation, surface activity patterns and duration of surfacing intervals.
-Behavioural sampling is coupled with acoustic recording of dolphin vocalisations, in order to relate the sounds produced by the animals to different behavioural activities.
-Navigation data are collected in order to estimate dolphins relative sighting frequencies.
-You will also help record the presence of sea turtles, tuna, swordfish, fish schools, mantas, moonfish and marine birds.
+Participants live onboard the research vessel Jean Gab, which preferably navigates under sail.
+Your stay will primarily be dedicated to the research activities, and all participants will participate in the fieldwork.
+Every day, except for the arrival and departure days, will be spent at sea, according to the project and weather conditions.
+Your duties onboard consist of helping researchers monitor dolphins.
+Dolphin behavior is recorded together with geographic position, group size, group composition, group formation, surface activity patterns, and duration of surfacing intervals.
+Behavioral sampling is coupled with acoustic recordings of dolphin vocalizations to relate the sounds produced by the animals to different behavioral activities.
+Navigation data are collected to estimate the cetacean distribution and habitat use.
+You will also help record the presence of sea turtles, tuna, swordfish, fish schools, mantas, moonfish, and marine birds.

-Get on board with this unique project and gain invaluable research, monitoring, and evaluation skills, while enjoying Italian wine (included in the project fee) and the clear waters of the Med.
+Get on board with this unique project and gain invaluable research, monitoring, and evaluation skills while enjoying Italian wine and the clear waters of the Med.

 Travel & Accom.

 You will live on board the cutter ship.
 You will be in a shared cabin with basic bathroom and kitchen facilities.
-Interested volunteers can learn the main riggings to sail such as steering, hoisting and striking the sails, and take confidence with sheets, halyard, compass and courses.
+Interested volunteers can learn the main riggings to sail such as steering, hoisting, and striking the sails, and gain confidence with sheets, halyards, compass, and courses.
 You can also collaborate with the crew during the mooring.